 - Connect content to the college.
 Where possible, link your posts to a page on the institutional website.
 This promotes further engagement of audience members.

 - Be aware of liability.
 Those who post are responsible for their content.
 Individuals have been held liable for online commentary as defined by courts as proprietary, copyrighted, defamatory, libelous and obscene.

-“Social medium” is defined as any communication tool that exists to facilitate the dissemination of information through social interaction using extremely accessible and scalable electronic publishing techniques.
+“Social medium” means any communication tool that exists to facilitate the dissemination of information through social interaction using extremely accessible and scalable electronic publishing techniques.
 Examples include, but are not limited to: wikis, blogs, vlogs, Facebook, YouTube, Twitter, Linkedin, MySpace, Tumblr, and Pinterest.

 “Post” means making any content accessible to others via a social medium; it also refers to such content.

-“Administrator” is defined as one who can edit, delete, post or make other substantive changes to content within a social medium, or direct others to do the same.
+“Administrator” means one who can edit, delete, post or make other substantive changes to content within a social medium, or direct others to do the same.

-“Official college site” is defined as a social media site identified as being an official instrument of the college.
+“Official college site” means a social media site identified as being an official instrument of the college.

 Any social media site meeting the criteria noted in “Policy Elaboration” above shall be recognized as an official college site.
 The Office of Communication and Marketing shall maintain an online record of such sites.
 The responsibility for an official college site’s adherence to “Best Practices” as described herein rests with the site’s administrator.